 Text and photo by Sydney Richardson from A World in Reach

 Page is located in the northwestern part of Arizona on the southern shores of Lake Powell.
-It is home to two major tourist sites: Horseshoe Bend and Antelope Canyon.
+It is home to two major tourist sites: Horseshoe Bend and Antelope Canyon, but there are many other things to do in Page as well.

 Horseshoe Bend is one of the most obvious reasons to visit Page.
 Horseshoe Bend has increased in popularity recently due to Instagram.
 It is an easy walk down to the viewpoint and takes about 15 minutes.